Cannabis plant with buds and leaves illuminated by LED lights in an indoor grow room.

 What is the function of different cannabis trichome types?

-The function of different trichomes extends beyond the production of cannabinoids and terpenes.
+Trichomes are the primary producers of cannabinoids (like THC and CBD) and terpenes (which provide aroma and flavor).
 They also serve as the plant’s first line of defense against pests and harsh environmental conditions.
-This protective function helps ensure the plant’s survival and the continuation of its species.

 How do I identify different types of trichomes in cannabis?